phunware/maas-alerts-android-sdk/README.md

 In your implementation of `GCMIntentService` (See below for implementation details) there are two methods that will be called. `onRegistered(isSuccessful, errMessage)` and `onUnregistered(isSuccessful, errMessage)`.

-`onRegistered` is called when the device has registerd succesffuly or unsuccessfuly.
+`onRegistered` is called when the device has registered successfully or unsuccessfully.
 The first parameter is a flag signifying this status.
 The second parameter will provide an error message or `null` if the operation is successful.

-`onUnregistered` is called when the device has registerd succesffuly or unsuccessfuly.
+`onUnregistered` is called when the device has unregistered successfully or unsuccessfully.
 The first parameter is a flag signifying this status.
 The second parameter will provide an error message or `null` if the operation is successful.

 ##How do I get a list of subscriptions
 To get the list of available subscriptions, call the line